 Unless you’re some kind of numismatist (a person who specialises in numismatics and is involved in either the collection and dealing of coins and scholars who are involved in using coins by conducting research using coins), sorting and counting a lot of coins is probably something you don’t relish the thought of doing.
 Depending on how many coins you need to count through, it can take hours, maybe even days.
 Especially if you have been sorting away all that loose change that collects in your pockets, wallet, purse, car and in that desk in your office at work or at home along with the family savings jar.
 If you run a small business or a side hustle of some sort that involves coins, then you may have even more to sort through.

 The first product in our guide is this smart and affordable coin sorter made in conjunction with The British Science Museum, the Zeon Coin Sorter.
-Fully-motorised this can help you make light work of sorting through all that loose change you always seem to have gathering up and taking up valuable space in your car, down the sides of your sofa or in that savings jar you keep for spending money on holidays or rainy days.
+Fully-motorised this can help you make light work of sorting through all those coins you always seem to have gathering up and taking up valuable space in your car, down the sides of your sofa or in that savings jar you keep for spending money on holidays or rainy days.

-Although it doesn’t count how many coins you have or give you a running total, it does separate the coins by denomination, feeding them through to their own separate tubes.
+Although it doesn’t count how many coins you have or give you a running total, it does separate the coins by denomination, feeding them through to their own separate coin tubes.
 The values it sorts are 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2, and is fully compatible with the new version of the former.
 It holds a total of 113 coins when full and requires 3C batteries to work.
+When the tubes are full you could put them into coin wrappers.

-Next in our guide is this extremely low-price offering from Just Essentials.
-Despite the price tag, it not only sorts coins, but counts them too.
+Next in our guide is this extremely low-price automatic coin sorter machine from Just Essentials.
+Despite the price tag, it not only sorts coins, but counts them too. and puts them into coin tubes.
 Like the above, it counts all the recognised and accepted denominations of 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2.

 It’s very easy to use and includes an easy to read LCD display screen that allows you to keep track of how much money has been counted so far.
 Powered by the easy to buy 2 x AAA batteries.
-The reviews of this are a bit hit and miss, so would advise you don’t just take the price into consideration, but what reviewers have said and consider how accurate you want it to be.
+This is perfect for home use.

-Okay, this model is quite a bit higher in price than other models we’ve featured.
-Though, before you scroll down and quickly move onto the next product, the price is relevant to the features and components it offers.
+Okay, this automatic coin sorter is quite a bit higher in price than other models we’ve featured but it is aimed more at business owners.
+Though, before you scroll down and quickly move onto the next machine, the price is relevant to the features and components it offers.
 The hopper has a capacity of between 300 to 500 coins.

-So, for starters, the hopper capacity is generously big.
-Furthermore, it sorts and counts through 220 coins every minute.
+So, for starters, the capacity is generously big.
+Furthermore, its fast at coin counting and can sort through 220 coins per minute.
 If you’re already thinking this is a great buy, it’s also worth noting the fact that as well as counting and providing a running total, it works with the Safescan TP-230 printer.
 So, you can print off receipts for your records.
 Another great feature is the Auto Stop function that actions when the coin tray is completely full.
 The feature we really think is cool about this model is the fact that you can choose the amount of coins of each denomination to be batched together.
 So, you just click on the batch selection on the display screen and choose the number you want to store.
+It is a great machine if you are a business owner.

 During the sorting and counting process, you can use the digital display screen to benefit from a full counting report.
 You can add more cons and can count the coins in specific batches.
 Like the model above, this can be used in combination with the effective P20 printer.
 Like all the most sophisticated coin sorter models, the add feature allows you to continue you with the process by just adding more to the hopper.